jlagden/Windows10Clean/README.md

 Do not use the default settings, turn microphone off (Cortana will be disabled later)

 ## Let it download all the updates
-Once you get to the desktop, go to Settings > Updates and security, and let it download all the updates.
+Once you get to the desktop, go to **Settings > Updates and security**, and let it download all the updates.
 Reboot and repeat until no more updates are available.
 This is important because Windows Update may interfere with our activities.

 ![](https://raw.githubusercontent.com/jlagden/Windows10Clean/master/Updates.PNG)